-- Professional Organizations: American Bar Association; Florida Association of Women Lawyers; Eighth Judicial Circuit Bar Association; Legal Writing Institute.
+- Professional Affiliations: American Bar Association; Legal Writing Institute; Florida Association of Women Lawyers; Eighth Judicial Circuit Bar Association.

-- As continuation of LAW 5792, a factual situation is presented to the student by means of a hypothetical appellate record.
+- As a continuation of LAW 5792, a factual situation is presented to the student by means of a hypothetical appellate record.
 The record is the basis for the preparation of an appellate brief and oral arguments.
-The course is graded on a scale of Satisfactory (S), Honors (S+), or Unsatisfactory (U).
-Must be completed with grade of S or better, even if this necessitates repeating course following semester.

 - This course acquaints students with the defining attributes of the legal profession including a code of ethics and assumption of duties to clients, the justice system, and society.
 Focuses on the evolving nature of legal services, types of law practices, and demographics of the legal profession and the skills required for law practice.

 - First half of a two-part course, both required for graduation.
 Includes emphasis on written legal analysis and preparation of predictive legal memoranda.